In a word – stunning!

 A beverage cart continually circles the course, and the staff is friendly, competent, and accommodating.
 We’d like to give a special shout-out to Andres, who proved to be a highly proficient and jovial caddy that made the experience even more enjoyable.

-Finally, the open-air grill and Nineteenth Hole Bar, located adjacent to the Clubhouse, offers relaxing Caribbean views to end your game.
+Finally, the open-air grill and Nineteenth Hole Bar, located adjacent to the Clubhouse, offer relaxing Caribbean views to end your game.
 Although the menu is limited, the food is very good.
-Somehow they even manage to make a noteworthy basket of a hot dog and fries.
+Somehow they even manage to make a noteworthy hot dog and fries in a basket.
 And if you’re lucky, as we were, you might spot a pod of whales frolicking just off the coast.
 It truly was the icing on the cake.

 The Corales Golf Club embraces members and guests, as well as guests of the onsite resorts.
 They also offer rounds to visitors located at external hotels; however, with a target total of 9000 rounds of golf played per year at this course, it’s wise to book in advance.
 Green fees run between $200 – $400 (USD, taxes included) depending on the time of year and the selected time of day you wish to visit.
 Caddies are mandatory.